Cyber Security – how businesses are faring

-The annual Cyber Security Survey conducted in 2015 on behalf of the UK Government by consultancy firm PwC, draws a startling picture of the threat businesses large and small are facing.
-The top line results of the survey showed nearly 700 businesses, 50% of which were SMEs.
+The Survey conducted in 2015 by consultancy firm PwC, draws a startling picture of the threat businesses face.
+The results of the survey showed nearly 700 businesses, 50% of which were SMEs.

 Rising security breaches

 In the last year, 90% of large organisations and 74% of small businesses experienced a security breach.
 An increase from 81% and 60% respectively on the year before.
-59% of organisations which responded to the survey expect additional security issues in the coming year.
+59% of organisations that responded to the survey expect to see additional security issues in the coming year.

-The survey showed that larger corporations are prone to more frequent and more severe breaches, but smaller businesses are also increasingly susceptible to malicious security breaches too.
+Unfortunately, larger corporations are prone to more frequent and severe breaches.
+However, smaller businesses are also increasingly susceptible to malicious security breaches too.

-Additionally, although the average number of breaches individual smaller businesses suffered dropped from six breaches down to four, the combined number of breaches has increased.
+Although, the average number of breaches individual smaller businesses suffered dropped from six breaches down to four.
+The combined number of breaches has increased.
 This shows that cyber attackers are spreading their assaults to find more unprepared businesses, with these typically being smaller companies.

 The cost of a security breach

-Even though small businesses don’t experience as severe or frequent breaches, the breaches they do experience can have a much harsher impact on the business’ bottom line.
+Although small businesses don’t experience severe or frequent breaches, the breaches they do experience can have a much harsher impact on the business’ bottom line.
 For small businesses the survey revealed that most serious breach cost between £75k and £311k.
 The larger an organisation is, the greater the risk of a breach and the higher the associated cost becomes.